By Understanding Behaviour We Can Manage Performance

 * Recognizing a self-protective response as a normal, human response

 * Working to avoid being self-protective habitually – a life style of self-protectiveness

 Caliber Leadership Systems is a Toronto & San Diego based firm specializing in behavioural change and leadership development.
-The co-founders have written over a hundred books on personality development, behavioural change and achieving potential including Who Are You Meant to Be?.
-Their next book, So, You Think You Can Lead?, will be released in April 2019.
+The co-founders have written over a hundred books on personality development, behavioural change and achieving potential including Who Are You Meant to Be? and So, You Think You Can Lead?.